NGX123/tos/notes/plan.md

 		3. Switch to long mode
 	* Setup stack
 	* Setup paging
+3. Fix the multiboot2_bootstarp.s and makefile so the multibootsetup does not have to be commented out to run the 32 bit OS
 3. Documentation
 	1. Collect the .md notes into one texinfo notes file
 	2. Use texinfo for documentation